 Women on the run: Narrative of Violence against Women in transit through Mexico

-This 24-month project (November 2023 – October 2025) is being developed by Professor María López (Deputy Director, Global Diversities and Inequalities Research Centre, London Metropolitan University) with research assistant Manuel Aguilera-Prieto (School of Global Policy and Strategy in the University of California San Diego, US).
+This 24-month project (November 2023 – November 2025) is led by Professor María López (Deputy Director, Global Diversities and Inequalities Research Centre, London Metropolitan University) with research assistants from the University of California San Diego, US and the Universidad Autónoma de Baja California.

 A woman is looking at the border fence.